google/zetasql/docs/aggregate-dp-functions.md

 + `expression`: The input expression.
 This can be any numeric input type, such as `INT64`.
-+ `contribution_bounds_per_group`: The
++ `contribution_bounds_per_group`: A named argument with a [contribution bound][dp-clamped-named].
-  [contribution bounds named argument][dp-clamped-named].
-  Perform clamping per each group separately before performing intermediate grouping on the privacy unit column.
+  Performs clamping for each group separately before performing intermediate grouping on the privacy unit column.

 **Return type**